JUMP TO SECTION

 An average bar can make anything between $25-30K per week, and that says a lot.
 While the investment for other businesses can be less, profit margins are also much lesser.
 Bar businesses typically apply a markup of 200-400% on drinks, food items, and appetizers.
 Even that isn’t much of a reveal – we all know how expensive alcohol can be, especially in a fancy bar.

 So, if you’re on the other side of the pub table (not literally), you can actually make a lot after an initial setup and preparation process.
 Even a not-so-successful average bar can muster monthly profits of $5000 after cutting out expenses.
 You can only imagine what a successful business will achieve!

-Now that you've corroborated that your vision for a bar business is, in fact, a good one, let's talk about how exactly you can set it up.
-With heavy installments and startup costs to incur, it's better to have a solid game plan to set up your bar business.
+Now that you’ve corroborated that your vision for a bar business is, in fact, a good one, let’s talk about how exactly you can set it up.
+With heavy installments and startup costs to incur, it’s better to have a solid Starting a Bar Business Checklist.

 Steps to Start your Bar Business

 Wondering how to open a bar business?
 Here are some things to consider before getting started with your bar venture.
 Run through this comprehensive “opening a bar checklist” to get your ideas in order.